nateKlaux/Naviga.Docs/Solicitor Concierge/configure_marketing_text.md

 #### Create marketing text

-In this section, you will learn how to create/edit/delete a marketing text profile, as well as how to use attributes and add images.
+In this section, you will learn how to create/edit/delete a marketing text template, as well as how to use attributes and add images.

-Create a marketing text profile:
+Create a marketing text template:

 1. Select the **inventory** menu in the SolCon dashboard, then choose **Marketing Text**.
 2. Select the **+** button.
 The creation screen will appear and display a series of WYSIWYG text fields.
-3. Choose a name for your marketing text profile, (e.g. `Digital Only`).
+3. Choose a name for your marketing text template, (e.g. `Digital Only`).
 4. Write your desired text for the _title_, _body_, and _price_ fields.
 Use the WYSIWYG editor to format your text.
 5. Add an internal description, a confirmation name, and any search tags.
 6. Optionally, select **set as default** then select either **physical/digital**.